The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 As mentioned above, this is the preferred route if hiking to both Vernal and Nevada Falls via the Mist Trail.

-This route is a favorite among hikers, offering the perfect blend of the Mist Trail’s exhilarating climb and the serene beauty of the John Muir Trail.
+This route is a favorite among hikers, offering both the Mist Trail’s exhilarating climb and the serene beauty of the John Muir Trail.

 ⚠️ Check for trail updates HERE to make sure there are no closures!

-John Muir Trail to Vernal and Nevada Falls
+Vernal and Nevada Falls via John Muir Trail

 Length: 8 miles